heralt/real-time-web-1920/README.md

 > If you're seeing this message on a forked repo, it means one of our students hasn't changed the description yet 😈

+### Party site
+An app where people join a party and we all listen to the same music at the same time.
+Every person in that party can queue music to the party playlist.

 <!-- Add a link to your live demo in Github Pages 🌐-->

 <!-- ☝️ replace this description with a description of your own work -->